 • Struggle with the undefined process of software development

-• Lack certain knowledge about the project management techniques
+• Lack certain knowledge about project management techniques

-• Search for a way to optimize and structure the development phase
+• Aim to optimize and structure the development phase

 • Interested in types of SDLC